 - Finally, take out anything blocking air vents so cool air can flow freely throughout the space without obstruction.

-It is essential that owners of fridges practice proper maintenance; this includes routinely checking for blockages that may impact cooling efficiency, ensuring seals around doors remain tight for effective temperature regulation, as well as replacing worn-out gaskets when needed.
+Owners of fridges must practice proper maintenance; this includes routinely checking for blockages that may impact cooling efficiency, ensuring seals around doors remain tight for effective temperature regulation, as well as replacing worn-out gaskets when needed.
 Doing these simple steps can go a long way in protecting both the longevity of your appliance and the safety of those who use it!
 Moving forward, we’ll discuss how to troubleshoot common problems associated with refrigeration systems…

 Checking For Blockages